Call: 020 71831049

 However, all cases of vulvar, anal and vaginal cancer do not take place due to HPV.
 Nearly30% of vulvar cancer cases, 85% to 90% of anal cancer cases and 70% to 75% of vaginal cancer cases have been related to HPV.

 In the UK - HPV vaccination programme has already contributed for the prevention of future deaths that result due to cancer.
 We expect it to prevent hundreds of cancer deaths every year in due course.

 The recent data suggests that protection can be maintained for at least 10 years though it is expected to last for a long time.
 With follow up studies, you can evaluate everything carefully and determine the need for subsequent boosters.

 Yes, HPV vaccine is effective for people who have HIV (PLWH).
 So, HPV vaccine is usually given to PLWH despite CD4 count or anti retroviral therapy usage.

 As per evidence, individuals who have an HIV infection are at a greater risk of acquiring HPV and infection, as well as repeated carriage of various HPV types and increased risk of HPV-related progressive cancers.

-Our HPV specialist GPs in London can handle all sensitive issues for both parents and their children.
+Our HPV specialist GPs in London can handle all sensitive issues related to Private HPV Vaccination for Men & Women.
 Though they are directly related to various sexual activities, vaccination should be considered as an important part of routine healthcare for the ones who reside in the UK.

 We will provide you with initial and follow up dosing for children who have already reached their teenage and secondary school years.
 Both boys and girls who have already missed the vaccination may have a ‘catch up vaccination’.
 Depending on the age of the individual, more than two visits to by your private GP might be needed.